OscarGVelasco/LotOfCells/readme.md

 Single cell sequencing unveils a treasure trove into the biological and molecular characteristics of samples.
 Here we introduce `LotOfCells`: a simple R package designed to explore the intricate landscape of phenotype data within single-cell studies.
 An archetypal example of such analysis would be to test the differences in proportion between cell-types across conditions, but it can be used in many scenarios e.g: test if a specific cell-type or class proportion is dependent of sequencing date as a quality check.

-### Overview of test and visualizations available in LotOfCells
+### Overview of tests and visualizations available in LotOfCells

 <figure>
 <img src="./images/main_diagram_lotOfCells.jpg" alt="LotOfCells diagram" />